clutchski/caribou/README.md

 #### Run your migrations:

     """
-    an example illustrating how to run a Caribou migration.
-Caribou
+    an example illustrating how to run a migration programmatically.
     """

     import caribou